 Develop secure WebView2 apps

-The WebView2 control allows developers to host web content in the native applications.
-When used correctly, hosting web content offers several advantages, such as using web-based UI, accessing features of the web platform, sharing code cross-platform, and so on.
-To avoid vulnerabilities that can arise from hosting web content, make sure to design your WebView2 application to closely monitor interactions between the web content and the host application.
+WebView2 allows developers to host web content in the native applications.
+When used correctly, hosting web content offers several advantages, such as using web-based UI, accessing features of the web platform, or sharing code cross-platform.

-Always check the origin of the document that's running inside WebView2, and assess the trustworthiness of the content.
+Always check the origin of the document that's running inside WebView2, and assess the trustworthiness of the content, especially before using

 Design specific web messages and host object interactions, instead of using generic proxies.